UToledoWebMaster/Documentation/Webforms/Default/readme.md

 # Webforms

-## Steps to implementing a webform (does not apply to webforms on the Your Tomorrow site)
+## Steps to implementing a webform

 1. Create a form on https://webforms.utoledo.edu/
 2. Be sure to "Shrink" every piece of the form.